Taro in Hawaii

-Taro roots require substantial amounts of water in order to grow, which makes the tropical climate of the Hawaiian Islands ideal for the cultivation of this root.
-The leafy plant flourishes in a wet environment, whether through frequent rain showers or flooded fields.
-Taro can be grown in two ways, in a dry patch or in an irrigated patch.
-The irrigated fields or lo’i are constantly submersed in several inches of water, allowing the plants maximal hydration during the grow process.
-The Hanalei Valley on Kauai has some of the most expansive taro patches in Hawaii.
+Taro roots require substantial amounts of water in order to grow.
+As such, the tropical climate of the Hawaiian Islands is ideal for the cultivation of this root.
+The leafy plant flourishes in a wet environment, whether through frequent rain or in flooded fields.
+Farmers grow taro in two ways, in a dry patch or in an irrigated patch.
+The irrigated fields or lo’i are constantly submersed in several inches of water.
+This provides the plants with maximal hydration during their growth.
+The Hanalei Valley on Kauai is a good example of this.
+This valley has some of the most expansive taro patches in Hawaii.

-According to Hawaiian history, the significance of taro is far more than just a delicious Polynesian staple.
+According to history, the significance of Hawaiian taro is far more than just a delicious Polynesian staple.
 As legend goes, taro played a significant role in Hawaii’s creation story.
 Originally the father heaven, or sky, had a stillborn child with mother earth.
 When they buried the child, a taro plant grew in its place.
-The second son of the earth and sky became the father of all Hawaiians and was taught to revere the taro plant as one would an older brother.
-This love of taro was then passed down to all Hawaiian descendants and is an attitude which is still present in theory today.
-According to the Hawaii custom, just as one would not argue or fight in front of their elders, fighting or arguing is interdicted when a bowl of poi is open.
+The second son of the earth and sky became the father of all Hawaiians.
+He revered the taro plant as one would an older brother.
+This love of taro was then passed down to all Hawaiian descendants and is still a respected tradition.
+Historically, because of the important role taro played in Hawaiian cuisine, only men could prepare a dish containing taro.

 You can eat taro can right after cooking it.
 It has a taste somewhat similar to a sweet potato.
 One can also prepare it as a bread, similar to “potato” bread.
 Also, some have used it as a veggie-burger option.